Maruti Suzuki Wagon R: Third generation (MT81S; 2019)

 The third generation Wagon R was launched in India on 23 January 2019.
 The third generation Wagon R shares its HEARTECT platform with the Ignis, among other distant models including Celerio, Baleno, Swift and Wagon R kei car.
 As the result, the car is lighter than the outgoing model while also having a stronger body structure.
 As Suzuki distanced the Indian market Wagon R with the Japanese market Wagon R which its dimensions stuck within the kei car regulation, the third generation Wagon R become larger than its predecessor.
 The wheelbase is 35 mm longer and the width has increased by a significant 125 mm.
 As the result, the interior size is increased significantly, the car offers larger legroom and shoulder room at the back, and would be able to properly carry five people instead of four.
 Capitalizing its size changes, Maruti Suzuki is marketing the car as the "Big New Wagon R".

 Other than India, the car is also exported to Bangladesh, Nepal and Sri Lanka.
 The latter marketed the car as Grand Wagon R.

 For the first time, the Wagon R is offered with two engine options.
 The base option is the K10B 1.0-litre petrol engine carried from the previous generation, with a more powerful K12M 1.2-litre petrol engine as an option.
 The 1.0-litre is only offered with manual transmission while the 1.2-litre is available with either manual transmission or AMT.
 The 1.2-litre engine of the Wagon R produces 82 PS of power and 113 Nm of torque.
 Meanwhile, the 1.0-litre engine option will deliver 68 PS of power and 90 Nm of torque.
 A factory-fitted CNG kit option is also offered in India for the 1.0 LXi trim.
 It produces lesser power and torque when on CNG mode and also heavier than petrol variant.

 The improved Wagon R was introduced on 25 February 2022.
 The car received new K10C 1.0 and K12N 1.2-litre Dualjet engines with idle start stop system, beige and dark grey dual tone interior colour, dual tone exterior colour with black roof, black coloured 14-inch alloy wheels and hill-hold assist for AMT model.
+The car crossed 1 million mark for sales figures by July 2024.

 Safety

-The Wagon R for India with driver airbag received 2 stars for adult occupants and 2 stars for toddlers from Global NCAP in 2019 (similar to Latin NCAP 2013).
+The Wagon R for India with driver airbag received 2 stars for adult occupants and 2 stars for toddlers from Global NCAP 1.0 in 2019 (similar to Latin NCAP 2013).
+In 2023, it was again crash tested in Global NCAP 2.0 (similar to Bharat NCAP, based on Latin NCAP 2016) but it was rated at 1 star for adults and 0 stars for toddlers.

 Sales

+As of December 2024, over 3.2 million (32 lakh) units of Wagon R were sold in India since December 1999, which around 660,000 (6,6 lakh) of them were CNG models.
+The Wagon R was the best selling car in India in 2021 and 2022.